-Efficient as it may be, there remains some uncertainty about dynamic pricing among ecommerce brands.
+As efficient as it may be, some uncertainty about dynamic pricing remains ecommerce to notice.
 Admittedly, the uncertainty is justified.
 Using peak pricing is resource intensive and data dependent.
 There is also the risk of customer dissatisfaction, especially for brands moving away from fixed prices.
 Therefore, it is not a pricing model for every company.
 For brands that can offer this pricing strategy, here are five valuable tips to consider:

 COMMUNICATE WITH CUSTOMERS

 A successful dynamic pricing strategy is highly dependent on effective consumer communication.
 So this means being open and honest about the pricing process and the variables that affect price fluctuations.
 46% of the companies say they lost a customer due to poor communication.
 It is critical to provide customers with clear and straightforward information about prices and any available discounts or special offers.
 Keeping customers informed and engaged helps businesses build trust and long-term connections, which are critical to the success of this pricing strategy. (this is not done by most companies by the way)